|2018 Season Overview for the AIS|

 |Projected Top 5 Teams for 2018 from Returners' 2017 TR Ratings|

-Marymount's Lauryn Heskin won the Foot Locker NE Frosh-Soph race after capturing the AIS title a month before.
+Marymount's Lauryn Heskin won the Foot Locker NE Frosh-Soph race after capturing the AIS title three weeks before.

 |Top 2018 Returning Runners by Last Year's TR Rating|